MaryanMorel/inseeBdmScraper/README.md

 # INSEE BDM Scraper
-Python utility based on Scrapy & Pandas LINKS for BDM data download automation (as there is no API for now).
+Python utility based on [Scrapy](http://scrapy.org/) & [Pandas](http://pandas.pydata.org/) for BDM data download automation (as there is no API for now).
+This utility is meant to download monthly series as they are the most common in the BDM database.
+If you want to extract quarterly or weekly data, you may have to hack the spider.

 Please read the [INSEE copyright notice](http://www.insee.fr/en/publications-et-services/default.asp?page=copyright.htm) before any scraping.

 Tested on ubuntu 13.10